gbd77rc/esp32-iot-x509/docs/DeviceCertificate.md

 ## Device Id aka Common Name

 So the first step is to work out the device identifier.
-If we the manufacturer, then this would be part of the automatic certificate creation process when the device is produced.
-As we are not then the quick why is to flash the following code to it.
+If we where the manufacturer, then this would be part of the automatic certificate creation process when the device is produced.
+As we are not, then the quick way is to flash the following code to it.
 See the [Device Development](./FirmwareDevelopment.md) article on possible ways of doing this.

 ```c++
 #include <Arduino.h>